Netflix: 45 of the absolute best TV shows to watch

 The Chair (2021—)

 A comedy-drama starring Sandra Oh?
-The answer is yes, The Chair is a very good time thanks to Oh's warm charms.
+The answer is yes, and The Chair is a very good time thanks to Oh's warm charms.
 Set at the fictional Pembroke University, The Chair follows Oh's Professor Ji-Yoon Kim, the newly appointed chair of the English department.
-She's the first woman chosen for the position, and faces an uphill battle to move the stale English department along with the changing times.
-With hilarious observations about academia, scene-stealing appearances by Holland Taylor as a senior faculty member and ambitious social commentary, The Chair reaches worthy heights.
+She's the first woman chosen for the position and faces an uphill battle to move the stale department along with the changing times.
+With hilarious observations about academia, scene-stealing appearances by Holland Taylor as a senior faculty member, and ambitious social commentary, The Chair reaches worthy heights.

 Never Have I Ever (2020—)